 If few lasts are necessary to determine the connection between sounds and letters, we call the language phonetic.
 We Hungarians feel our mother tongue is like that.
-The spelling that we acquired in elementary school is so much fixed in us that we don't even notice we pronounce tudja18 "tuggya" and tartsd19 "tardzsd."
-I only became aware of the diversity of our sounds when I heard a German student of Hungarian wailing about how difficult it was for him to distinguish between pártalan, páratlan, pártatlan, pártatlan, pártatlan, párttalan.20 It's also easy to get confused among the words megörült, megőrült, megürült, megőrölt...21
+The spelling that we acquired in elementary school is so much fixed in us that we don't even notice we pronounce tudja "tuggya" and tartsd "tardzsd."
+I only became aware of the diversity of our sounds when I heard a German student of Hungarian wailing about how difficult it was for him to distinguish such words as pártalan, páratlan, párttalan, párttal

 And all these are within one language!
-But if we learn foreign languages, we have to familiarize ourselves with the fact that although the word "vice" means the same in many other languages as in Hungarian,22 it is pronounced in French as "vees," in English as "vis," in Italian as "vee-chay," and is written in German as "Vize."
+But if we learn foreign languages, we have to familiarize ourselves with the fact that although the word "vice" means the same in many other languages as in Hungarian, it is pronounced in French as "vees," in English as "vis," in Italian as "vee-chay" and it is written in German as "Vize."